letstri/vaxee/docs/getting-started.md

 #### Auto-import

 You may not import the `createStore` function to create stores in Nuxt because it is exposed globally.
-Also we reserve the `stores` dir at the root of your project to expose the stores globally.
+Also we reserve the `stores` dir at the root of your project inside `srcDir` folder to expose the stores globally.
 Customize the `stores` dir by setting the `dirs` option in the `vaxee` options.

 ```ts
 export default defineNuxtConfig({